 In the case of accidental death, many policies also provide assistance for the repatriation of mortal remains.
 Some plans also have options for rental car and flight insurance coverage as well.

 2. How Much Does Travel Medical Insurance Cost?

 How much travel medical insurance costs for you will depend on a number of factors, including the length of trip, your age, and the amount of coverage you want.
 According to WorldTrips, a week of coverage can cost anywhere from less than $5 to more than $100.

 I looked into a seven-day trip to Ireland from the United States in the fall.
 The average cost I found for travel medical insurance for that trip was $65.

 3. Where Can You Buy Travel Medical Insurance?

 There are a number of companies that provide travel medical insurance.
-Some popular insurers are Allianz, AIG and Travel Guard.
 Clark recommends that travelers go to InsureMyTrip.com to compare prices and plans.
 The policies even come with reviews.

-“The reason why I like InsureMytrip is because it’s like an aggregation service or comparison site and you can see all the different choices available,” he says.
+“The reason why I like InsureMytrip is that it’s like an aggregation service or comparison site and you can see all the different choices available,” he says.

 Travel medical insurance is typically sold in the following four packages:

 - Single trip: Covers one trip abroad